-Caplin KeyMaster is software that integrates Caplin Liberator with an existing single sign-on 32 system, so that end users do not have to explicitly log in to the Liberator server in addition to logging in to the enterprise's single sign-on server.
+Caplin KeyMaster is software that integrates Caplin Liberator with an existing single sign-on system, so that end users do not have to explicitly log in to the Liberator server in addition to logging in to the enterprise's single sign-on server.

 KeyMaster implements a secure method of user authentication by means of a user credentials token that is digitally signed using public key encryption.
 It has two main tools that enable users to be authenticated: a key generator and a signature generator.
-These tools are described in the Architecture because of the architecture because o
+These tools are described in the Architecture (a) section.